flutter/samples/game_template/README.md

 Audio is enabled by default and ready to go.
 You can modify code in `lib/src/audio/` to your liking.

-You will find some music
+You can find some music
-tracks in `assets/music` — these are Creative Commons Attribution (CC-BY) licensed, and included in this repository with permission.
+tracks in `assets/music` — these are Creative Commons Attribution (CC-BY) licensed, and are included in this repository with permission.
 If you decide to keep these tracks in your game, please don't forget to give credit to the musician, [Mr Smith][].